SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 Any code you want to include should be in a gist but we recommend not writing empty pseudo code or just documentation strings.

 You should include most of the following information in your application.
-**However, we should suggest you use your own judgement remove sections that might not be relevant or to add news that are not listed but are relevant to the project.**
+**However, we should suggest you use your own judgement, remove sections that might not be relevant or add sections that are relevant to the project but are not listed.**

 ## Title